 Brad Fraser

-Martin Yesterday (1998) has been performed in Toronto, Edmonton, Manchester (GB), and San Francisco.
-His adaptation of the movie Outrageous (with Joey Miller ) opened at Canadian Stage in autumn, 2000, and his commissioned work Snake in Fridge opened at the Royal Exchange Theatre in Manchester (GB) also in the autumn, 2000.
-Cold Meat Party opened at the Royal Exchange in March 2003, and evoked a typically wide range of responses.
+Martin Yesterday (1998), which takes a jaundiced look at the gay scene, was performed in Toronto, Edmonton, Manchester, and San Francisco, with a mixed critical response.
+Fraser's adaptation of the movie Outrageous (with Joey Miller and Darrin Hagen) opened at Canadian Stage in autumn, 2000, and his commissioned work Snake in Fridge opened at the Royal Exchange Theatre in Manchester England also in autumn, 2000.
+Cold Meat Party premiered at the Royal Exchange in March 2003, and evoked a typically wide range of responses.
 Three friends, with radically dissimilar lifestyles, meet for the funeral of a mutual college friend, and demonstrate their inability to cope with their empty lives while satirizing contemporary mores in a series of one-liners.
-True Love Lies also premiered at the Royal Exchange in winter, 2009, continuing Fraser's fifteen year relationship with the Manchester U.K. theatre.
-It was nominated for best new play at the Manchester Evening News Theatre Awards.
-It was produced by Factory Theatre in October 2009, and has been nominated for best new production.
-Critic, Christopher Hoile considers it one of Fraser's best:

 CTE photo